How Can We Attract More Enquiries From Potential Clients?

 - It can display more than leaflets ever used to.

 - It can be more interactive than leaflets.

 Improve your system step-at-a-time

-An off-putting, distracting or blandly irrelevant website will be discarded by just as many more people.
+Because an irrelevant, distracting or off-putting website will be discarded by just as many more people.
 Search engines will notice this lack of connection and will then down-rate your ranking.

-And that will make you less visible and less visited.
+The danger is that it will make you even less visible and less visited.